Sbasmadjian/scottbasmadjian/content/posts/why-I-write.md

 ---
 title: "Why I Write"
 date: 2024-07-07
-description: "In the words of Simon Sinek 'people dont buy what you do, they buy why you do it'"
+description: "In the words of Simon Sinek, 'people dont buy what you do, they buy why you do it.'"
-tags: [Dramatic Theory, Motivation]
+tags: [Motivation]
 ---

 The words I just wrote stare back at me.
 I loathe them.
 They don’t fit into the story, really, they don’t even form anything resembling a coherent thought.